This publication is no longer current or has been superseded.

 New Zealand's Greenhouse Gas Inventory

-The inventory is the official annual report of all human-caused emissions and removals of greenhouse gases in New Zealand and is Tier 1 statistic.
-The inventory measures New Zealand’s progress against its obligations under the Kyoto Protocol as well as the United Nations Framework Convention on Climate Change (UNFCCC).
+New Zealand’s Greenhouse Gas Inventory is the official annual report of all anthropogenic (human induced) emissions and removals of greenhouse gases in New Zealand.
+The inventory measures New Zealand’s progress against obligations under the United Nations Framework Convention on Climate Change and the Kyoto Protocol.

 In 1990, New Zealand’s total greenhouse gas emissions were 59,643.1 gigagrams carbon dioxide equivalent (Gg CO2-e).
 In 2011, total greenhouse gas emissions had increased by 13,191.9 Gg CO2-e (22.1 per cent) from 1990 levels to 72,834.9 Gg CO2-e.
 The four emission sources that contributed the most to this increase in total emissions were dairy enteric fermentation, road transport, agricultural soils, and consumption of hydrofluorcarbons.

 In 2011, net removals under Article 3.3 of the Kyoto Protocol were 16,765.5 Gg CO2-e from land subject to afforestation, reforestation and deforestation.